• Skip to primary navigation

 How to Store Gluten Free Sourdough Pancakes:

-You can store these pancakes in the fridge and/or freezer and reheat as needed.
+You can store these pancakes in the fridge or freezer and reheat as needed.

-When storing in the fridge: Keep in an airtight container to prevent from drying out and eat within 3 days.
-Reheat in the microwave for 20-30 seconds per side with a wet paper towel over top.
+For the fridge: Keep pancakes in an airtight container to prevent drying, and eat within 3 days.
+Reheat in the microwave for 20–30 seconds per side with a damp paper towel on top.

-For storing in the freezer: Separate the pancakes into stacks of two or three and wrap in plastic wrap and place in a gallon bag.
-Take out as needed and reheat in the microwave for 30-45 seconds per side with a wet paper towel over top.
+For the freezer: Stack pancakes in groups of 2–3, wrap in plastic wrap, and place in a gallon-sized freezer bag.
+Reheat as needed in the microwave for 30–45 seconds per side with a damp paper towel on top.

 Notes on Gluten Free Sourdough Pancakes:

-• Make your own buttermilk by adding 1 tablespoon lemon juice to 1 cup of milk.
-For dairy-free, use a neutral plant milk such as almond milk.
-Important: Use room temperature buttermilk to prevent the melted butter from hardening in the batter.
+• You can make your own buttermilk by adding 1 tablespoon of lemon juice to 1 cup of milk.
+For a dairy-free option, use a neutral plant milk like almond milk.

-• For best results, allow the batter to sit for 10 minutes before cooking the pancakes.
-This helps the starches absorb the liquid, preventing any grittiness.
+• For best results, let the batter sit for 10 minutes before cooking.
+This allows the starches to absorb the liquid, preventing any grittiness.

-Have you tried my Gluten Free Sourdough Pancakes?
-Give this recipe a 5-star rating!
+Tried these Gluten Free Sourdough Pancakes?
+Leave a 5-star rating!

 Gluten Free Sourdough Pancakes